billsix/cprogrammingbook/doc/02-Variables.rst

 pair /\* and terminated by \*/.
 It is translated into a single space wherever it occurs and so it follows exactly the same rules that spaces do.
-It's important to realize that it doesn't simply disappear, which it used to do in Old C, and that it is not possible to put comment into strings or character constants.
+It's important to realize that it doesn't simply disappear, which it used to do in pre-C89, and that it is not possible to put comment into strings or character constants.
 Comment in such a place becomes part of the string or constant: